pombase/website/src/docs/browse-curation/fission-yeast-bp-go-slim-terms.md

-specific purpose in interpreting large-scale data, such as functional annotation of a genome or high-throughput experimental results. ${database_name} uses a GO slim to provide a simple summary of *S. pombe's* biological capabilities by grouping gene products using broad classifiers.
+specific purpose in interpreting large-scale data, such as functional annotation of a genome or high-throughput experimental results. ${database_name} uses a GO slim to provide a simple summary of *${species_abbrev}'s* biological capabilities by grouping gene products using broad classifiers.

 The table below shows terms in the current fission yeast biological process GO slim, and the number of annotations to each term.
 GO IDs link to ${database_name} [ontology term pages](/documentation/ontology-term-page).
+%%if db=PomBase
 Icons beside each GO term link to [esyN](http://www.esyn.org/), which provides a graphical view of interactions for the genes from the
 ${database_name} [High Confidence Physical Interaction Network (HCPIN)](documentation/high-confidence-physical-interaction-network) dataset.
 Only the subset of genes linked into the interaction network will be displayed in the esyN network view.
+%%end db=PomBase
-The annotation totals link to pages with information about the term and a list of annotated genes.
+The annotation totals link
+to pages with information about the term and a list of annotated genes.